 4/16/2012 How Far Will The Dragon Swim?
 Reptiles On Ice, The Nesting Zone

 Editor's Note 1/3/2015: Colder average temperatures and heavier ice cover for two seasons has slowed the urgency in the Dragon's drive for an ice palace but the deal holds and interest remains as of this writing.

-The Dragon is also busy building a giant navy and merchant marine while the Western World , for 500 years the leader in sea faring, is shrinking its sea power.
+The Dragon is also busy building a giant navy and Merchant Marine while the Western World , for 500 years the leader in sea faring, is shrinking its sea power.
 As the Arctic ice pack shrinks all sorts of opportunities in maritime resource extractive industries will be opening up for nations not afraid to subsidize a merchant marine.
 But the Dragon lacks a nest near the ice...until now.
 The free trade agreement with Iceland will give China the ability to establish industrial bases for the exploitation of arctic resources.
 Meanwhile Canada is still trying to decide what the shape of its Arctic presence will be and the United States so far has paid only lip service to a "strong year round U.S.Coast Guard presence in the Arctic Ocean.
 In fact this year congress shrunk the Coast Guard budget.
 So the Reptiles are on ice, they are surviving and showing every intention of staying.
-Below is a quote from a story of the China /Iceland deal from the STAR TRIBUNE published in 2012:
+Below is a lead in and a link to the full story of the China /Iceland deal from the STAR TRIBUNE:

 CHINA AND ICELAND SIGN FREE TRADE AGREEMENT

 BEIJING - China and Iceland signed a free trade agreement Monday, offering hope to the small North Atlantic country for its recession-battered economy and giving Beijing a leg up in its drive for expanded influence in the Arctic.